flipp-oss/grpc-rest/README.md

 }
 ```

-First, you need to generate the Ruby files from this.
+You need to generate the Ruby files from this, the same way you would for any Protobuf Ruby code.
 You can do this with plain `protoc`, but it's much easier to handle if you use [buf](https://buf.build/).
 Here's an example `buf.gen.yaml` file:

 ```yaml
 version: v1